nautobot/nautobot/docs/development/getting-started.md

 ## Forking the Repo

 Assuming you'll be working on your own fork, your first step will be to fork the [official git repository](https://github.com/nautobot/nautobot).
-(If you're a maintainer who's going to be working directly with the official repo, skip this step.)
 You can then clone your GitHub fork locally for development:

+(If you're a maintainer who's going to be working directly with the official repo, you may skip this step.)

 ```no-highlight
 $ git clone https://github.com/youruseraccount/nautobot.git